 Seeing untouched, real images of women will show readers that they are not alone...that we all are uniquely Average.
 The images will inspire readers to embrace their bodies and the content will empower them.

 I called my project Average Girl because personally, I’ve never been a fat girl and I’ve never been a skinny girl…I‘ve always been in the middle…an Average Girl.
 Our society loves to categorize where we fit and don’t fit so I decided that Average was where we all fit.
 Average = Normal.
 It’s normal to have body image issues, thus Average is a place where we can all fit and relate to one another.
 It’s Average to feel Average.

 Average: ordinary, common, or normal.

 I have studied negative body image, lived it and now I want to change it.
-Please help me create change the conversation and create positive body image.
+Please help me change the conversation and create positive body image.